-In our last post we talked about how creating an awesome company culture has tremendous ROI in terms of increased profits, decreased turnover, higher goal attainment, and becoming lightning rod for top talent…not to mention the amazing customer experience the results!
+In a previous post I talked about how creating an awesome company culture has tremendous ROI in terms of increased profits, decreased turnover, higher goal attainment, and becoming a lightning rod for top talent…not to mention the amazing customer experience the results!
 So how can you go about creating an awesome culture in your team or organization?
 The first step is to consider how your culture satisfies the operational and personal needs of your employees.

 People (especially millennials) want to grow, learn, take on new challenges, and feel like they’re part of something special.
 They want to know what success looks like, get insights into how the business runs, and be given opportunities to step up.
 Whether you’re a manager trying to supercharge the performance of your team or an executive leader looking to take your organization to the next level, here are 4 great tips for building and reinforcing an awesome culture that gets results.